BestTimesToVisit.com Logo

 What is Serengeti National Park, Tanzania famous for?

-Serengeti National Park, Tanzania is famous for Witness the Great Migration's River Crossings, Seek Out the Elusive Leopard in the Western Corridor, and Explore the Maasai Boma and Village Life.
-Stand on the banks of the Mara or Grumeti River and feel the earth tremble as thousands of wildebeest and zebras plunge into the churning waters, evading crocodiles in a primal spectacle of survival.
-This is the Serengeti's most dramatic event, a raw display of nature's power that will leave you awestruck.
-The best time to experience it all is during Apr or May.
+Serengeti National Park, Tanzania is famous for Witness the Great Migration's River Crossings, Seek Out the Elusive Leopard in the Western Corridor, and Explore the Maasai Boma and Cultural Exchange.
+Stand on the banks of the Mara or Grumeti River and feel the earth tremble as thousands of wildebeest and zebras plunge into the water, braving crocodiles and predators.
+This is nature's most dramatic spectacle, a raw display of survival that defines the Serengeti.
+The best time to experience it all is during May or Jun.

 When you're ready to book Serengeti National Park, Tanzania